 But one day an accident at the factory left him temporarily blinded.
 He decided then to change his life: “I might have become a millionaire,” he wrote, “but I chose to become a tramp.”
 And tramp he did, walking a thousand miles from the Midwest to Florida.
 He boarded a ship to take him to South America, but changed his mind and headed to California.

-In California, he walked west to the Yosemite Valley, and his fate was sealed.
+In California, he walked east to the Yosemite Valley, and his fate was sealed.
 He fell in love with the mountains and valleys of the Sierra Nevada, living in the Yosemite Valley for several years.
 He began to write, and his style of describing manly wilderness adventures in popular magazines captured America’s imagination.
 He became famous and wealthy.

 Muir was a complex man.
 He was deeply spiritual, but hated organized religion.
 He loved people individually and was the life of the party wherever he went, but he distrusted organizations of all kinds.
 He never considered himself a citizen of anything but the earth.
 He loved hiking in the wilderness alone, but craved the company of those he loved.